rust-lang/book/src/ch10-00-generics.md

 it.

-To eliminate this duplication, we’ll create an abstraction by defining a function that operates on any list of integers passed in a parameter.
+To eliminate this duplication, we’ll create an abstraction by defining a function that operates on any list of integers passed in as a parameter.
 This solution makes our code clearer and lets us express the concept of finding the largest number in a list abstractly.